henrydatei/vr-games-lyrics/README.md

 ```
 To access the websocket from Beatsaber, you need to install the Mod [Data Puller](https://github.com/ReadieFur/BSDataPuller).
 I reccommend [BS Manager](https://github.com/Zagrios/bs-manager) to manage mods, maps and versions of Beatsaber.

+Known issues:
+- no pause detection yet, so the lyrics will continue to scroll when you pause the game
+- the timing of the lyrics is not accurate, because the websocket says that the song has started, but it takes some time until the song is actually loaded and played.
+Even some live data from the game is not accurate enough, since it does not support sub-second precision.
+At the current state, the search time for the lyrics and the loading times are sort of balancing each other out.

 ### AudioTrip

 AudioTrip is not supported yet, but it will be in the future.